jsl/street_fighter/README.md

 ```

 Finally we define the rounds of the game.
 We're going to use [currying](http://en.wikipedia.org/wiki/Currying) here
-so that we can apply an opponent to each battle, and wind up with a partially-
+so that we can apply an opponent to each battle, and wind up with a partially-applied function.
-applied function.
 Essentially, each partially-applied function can be thought of as an opponent angrily waiting until he has the opportunity to try to do serious damage to our hero, Ryu.

 ```ruby
 fight = method(:battle).to_proc.curry